Australia shrugs off China anger on nuclear subs - RFI

 Beijing has been accused of deploying a range of military hardware including anti-ship missiles and surface-to-air missiles there, and ignored a 2016 international tribunal decision that declared its historical claim over most of the waters to be without basis.

-Morrison said the new defence alliance, announced after more than 18 months of discussions with the United States and Britain, will be permanent.
+Morrison said the new defence alliance, prepared in 18 months of discussions with the United States and Britain, will be permanent.

 "It involves a very significant commitment not just today but forever.
 That is why I refer to it as the forever partnership.
-It is one that will see Australia kept secure and safe into the future."
+It is one that will see Australia kept secure and safe into the future," he said.

-Speaking during a visit to Washington for talks with his US counterparts, Australian Defence Minister Peter Dutton was even more dismissive of the reaction by some Chinese officials and government-backed media, describing it as "counterproductive and immature and frankly embarrassing".
+Australia's defence spending will rise, Morrison said, as the new alliance also requires greater investment in cyber capabilities, artificial intelligence, quantum technologies and undersea capabilities.

-Australia simply wanted to ensure sustained peace and stability in the region, he said in an interview with Sky News Australia.
+Morrison told Australian media that the defence alliance had been "well received" in his discussions so far with leaders in Japan, India, Singapore, New Zealand, Fiji, and Papua New Guinea.

 © 2021 AFP